emberjs/rfcs/text/0625-helper-managers.md

 ```

 When a value is used as a helper in a template, the helper manager is looked up
-by on the object by walking up its prototype chain and finding the first helper
+on the object by walking up its prototype chain and finding the first helper
 manager.
 This manager then receives the value and can create and manage an
 instance of a helper from it.
 This provides a layer of indirection that allows
 users to design high-level helper APIs, without Ember needing to worry about the